Joby Aviation: Development

 On June 28, 2023, the company rolled out the first production version of the aircraft and announced it had received FAA approval to flight test that version, sending its stock price as high as 42% above its previous close in midday trading.
 The company said the U.S. Air Force will receive early production units in 2024 as part of a $131 million contract, which would be the first ever eVTOL to be delivered to a paying customer.
-Joby expects full certification and entry into service in 2025.

 In September 2023, Joby Aviation delivered its first eVTOL air taxi to Edwards Air Force Base in California.
 Joby flew its aircraft in Manhattan, New York on November 12, 2023, marking the first eVTOL flight in New York City and the first time Joby has flown in an urban setting.
 A demonstration flight was performed at the Downtown Manhattan Heliport in conjunction with an announcement by the city of its intention to electrify the facility.
 The autonomy division of Xwing was acquired by Joby Aviation in June 2024.

 On June 24, 2024, Joby Aviation's S4 eVTOL demonstrator, converted to hydrogen-electric power in May, completed a record 523 miles non-stop flight, more than triple the range of the battery powered version.
 It landed with 10% fuel remaining in its cryogenic fuel tank that had a capacity of 88 lb of liquid hydrogen at 22 Kelvin.
 The H2Fly-developed ‘H2F-175’ hydrogen fuel cell system provided the power for the six electric rotors of the eVTOL during its flight; a small battery, charged by the fuel cell, provided added takeoff and landing power.
 The only in-flight emission was water vapor.
 The same aircraft later flew 561 miles non-stop including a vertical takeoff and landing.

 In August 2025, Joby agreed to acquire Blade Air Mobility's passenger rideshare business for $125 million.

-In September 2025, Joby Aviation joined a newly announced program led by the FAA designed to accelerate the deployment of eVTOL aircraft and air taxi services.
-The so-called eVTOL Integration Pilot Program (eIPP), created by executive order, allows mature eVTOL designs to begin limited operations in select markets before receiving full FAA type certification.
-The program will run for at least three years and involve a minimum of five U.S.-based eVTOL manufacturers and operators partnered with state, local, tribal, or territorial governments.
+On November 7, 2025, Joby Aviation’s hybrid S4-T demonstrator, developed in collaboration with L3Harris Technologies, completed its first flight at the company’s Marina, California test facility.
+The demonstrator integrates a gas-turbine generator with Joby’s electric vertical take-off and landing platform and has been described as a hybrid aircraft with potential military applications, representing an expansion beyond the company’s all-electric S4 air taxi program.

+In January 2026, it was announced that Joby had signed an agreement to acquire a second manufacturing facility in Dayton.
+The facility, spanning more than 700,000 square feet, is intended to support an increase in aircraft production capacity and to complement the company’s existing manufacturing operations in California and Ohio.

+In March 2026, Joby Aviation announced the commencement of flight testing for its first FAA-conforming S4 eVTOL aircraft at its Marina, California facility, an important step toward Type Inspection Authorization (TIA) and eventual commercial certification.
+The aircraft, identified as N547JX, is the first in a fleet built to FAA-approved designs and will be used to support TIA testing by both Joby and FAA pilots.